rintaru123/NoteApp/README.md

-## Simple Note maker in the corner of your desktop
+## Simple Note maker on the corner of your desktop

 #### Program has a localization on english and russian.
 #### All the notes are saving in **notes.json**